rooseveltframework/roosevelt/README.md

   }).startServer()
   ```

 - Then `node app.js`.
-If the `generateFolderStructure` param is set to true like the above code example, an entire Roosevelt app with bare minimum viability will be created and the server will be started.
+If the `generateFolderStructure` parameter is set to true like the above code example, an entire Roosevelt app with bare minimum viability will be created and the server will be started.
 See below for more information about parameter configuration.

 ## Available npm scripts